erf-model/ERF/Docs/sphinx_doc/MeshRefinement.rst

    H_{2} &= \frac{1}{50 \Delta t} \frac{{\rm SpecWidth} + {\rm RelaxWidth} - n}{{\rm RelaxWidth} - 1},
    \end{align}

-where :math:`G` is the RHS of the NS equations, :math:`\psi^{\prime}` is the predicted update without relaxation, :math:`\psi^{FP}` is the fine patch data obtained from space-time interpolation of the coarse mesh, and :math:`n` is the minimum number of grid point from a lateral boundary.
-The set and relaxation regions are applied to all dycore variables :math:`\left[\rho \; \rho\Theta \; U\; V\; W \right]` on the fine mesh.
+where :math:`G` is the RHS of the evolution equations, :math:`\psi^{\prime}` is the predicted update without relaxation, :math:`\psi^{FP}` is the fine data obtained from spatial and temporal interpolation of the coarse data, and :math:`n` is the minimum number of grid points from a lateral boundary.
+The specified and relaxation regions are applied to all dycore variables :math:`\left[\rho \; \rho\Theta \; U\; V\; W \right]` on the fine mesh.
 Finally, we note that time dependent Dirichlet data, provided via an external boundary file, may be enforced on the lateral boundary conditions of the domain (coarsest mesh).
 For such cases,